piotrsitarz/when-lambo/README.md

   });
 ```

-**personaAnalysis** - filter wallets that match the rules in all personas attached to an account
+**filterMatchedPersonas** - filter wallets that match the rules in all personas attached to an account

 ```
 const walletAddresses = ['0xabcdef1234567890', '0xfedcba0987654321'];